Amarthgul/HappyDungeonFriends/README.md

 ### Keyboard (Traditional)

-Traditional approach combines the arrow key with MOBA skill keys, when used with mouse, it produces an experience somewhat similar to Dota or Starcraft.
+Traditional approach combines the arrow key operation with MOBA skill keys, when used with mouse, it produces an experience somewhat similar to Dota or Starcraft.

 * Arrow keys for movement and option selection